 A cursory glance at postseason passing stats is compelling, as Manning and Flacco put up very similar numbers.
 Manning threw the ball more, connecting on 106 of 163 passes for 1,219 yards and a completion rate of 65 percent.
 Flacco, on the other hand, went 73 for 126 with a completion rate of 57.9 percent and 1,140 yards.
 In these statistical categories we must give the nod to Manning, who passed more times and more effectively.

 Flacco was not to be outdone, however, throwing 11 touchdowns and zero interceptions for a quarterback rating of 117.2.
 Manning fell short in these categories, throwing nine touchdowns and one interception, finishing with a quarterback rating of 103.3.
 There is no arguing with Flacco’s accomplishments; throwing two more touchdowns and zero interceptions in 37 fewer attempts is patently impressive.

-Eli Manning, postseason wizard.
-Manning's clutch performance and game-winning drives in the National Football Conference Championship game and Super Bowl solidify his 2011 postseason performance as superior.
-That’s not to diminish Flacco’s 2012 campaign; he is now able to call himself an elite quarterback and cast off his label as an American Football Conference Championship game choke artist.
-But he didn’t do it in the same sort of “I can’t believe that just happened” fashion of Eli Manning.
+Put simply, Eli Manning is a postseason wizard.
+Manning’s clutch performance and game-winning drives in the NFC Championship game and Super Bowl solidify his 2011 postseason performance as superior.
+That’s not to diminish Flacco’s 2012 campaign; he is now able to call himself an elite quarterback and cast off his label as an AFC Championship Game choke artist.
+But he didn’t do it in the same sort of “I can’t believe that just happened” fashion of Eli Man- ning.
 Manning’s intangibles and clutch late-game antics put him ahead of Flacco by a hair.
-You can’t spell “elite” without “Eli.”
+You can’t spell “Elite” without “Eli.”